Second Battle of Deep Bottom: Aftermath

+The outcome of the battle has attracted different views.
+Some have argued that the battle was ultimately inconclusive while others assert it was a Confederate victory, nevertheless also noting its positive strategic benefit for the Union as a diversion.
 Union casualties were approximately 2,900 men, some due to heat stroke.
 Confederate casualties were 1,500.
 General Gregg, Brig.
 Gen. John R. Chambliss's classmate when they attended West Point, took charge of the cavalryman's body.
 He later sent it through the lines to Chambliss's widow.
 She had her husband buried in the Chambliss Family Cemetery in Emporia, Virginia.

 As at the First Battle of Deep Bottom, the Federal assault had failed against a smaller defensive force.
 However, the operation had compelled General Lee to detach forces from Petersburg and Bermuda Hundred to deal with the Union advance, also preventing him from reinforcing Early in the Shenandoah Valley.

 Battlefield preservation

 The American Battlefield Trust and its partners have acquired and preserved more than 223 acres of the Second Deep Bottom battlefield as of mid-2023.
 The battlefield is 11 miles southeast of Richmond but looks much as it did during the Civil War.
 The house and land around Fussell's Mill, where there was heavy fighting, has been preserved by the Richmond Battlefield Association.